fazlearefin/ubuntu-dev-machine-setup/README.md

   - Function to stop ssh-agent from asking for encrypted ssh key password repeatedly when launching new terminal
 - Sample `.tmux.conf` file with powerline status bar and mouse support!
 (Open Tilix terminal and run `tmux` command, or enable custom command option in Tilix)
 - `tor` and `proxychains4` for anonymous browsing.
 Visit [my blog post](https://fazlearefin.blogspot.com/2020/07/tunneling-traffic-over-tor-network.html) to see how to use it
+- `clamav` antivirus package to manually scan files for malicious code using the `clamscan` utility.
+The clamav daemon for real-time scanning is not installed for performance reasons

 ## Known Issues